Remember the Bible Series, #29

 But God does not promise that He will make us rich, healthy, beautiful, or popular.
 We do not present our requests to God because He will automatically fulfill them.
 Prayers are always answered, but not necessarily as we think we want them to be answered.

 Why?
 Because we do not know what is best for us.
+In the word of James, “When you ask, you do not receive, because you ask with wrong motives, that you may spend what you get on your pleasures.”
+(James 4:3 -- See James 4:13-17.)
 God intends to perfect us for eternity through His grace, but our salvation may include suffering of various kinds during our earthly lives.
 The suffering may, in fact, be extreme; as always, we look to Christ.
 If God allows Himself to be tortured to death, hung up in public for ridicule, we cannot expect our own lives on earth to be a seamless procession of earthly riches!

 We ask God for what we want, not because we are going to get exactly what we want, but because God tells us to.
 Why?
 I don’t know why.
 I do know, however, that “in all things God works for the good of those who love him, who have been called according to his purpose.”
 (Romans 8:28)